AdobeDocs/photoshop-api/src/pages/faq.md

 ## How do I purchase and what’s the cost?

-We can work with you individually if you’re interested in purchasing the APIs.
-Reach out to [psdservices@adobe.com](mailto:psdservices@adobe.com) for more information.
+We offer a variety of pricing options to fit your needs.
+You can learn more about our offers by visting our [pricing page.](pricing.md)

 <TitleBlock className="custom-text-alignment" slots="heading, text" />

 ## What kind of storage can I work with?

-You can retrieve and store files using Adobe Creative Cloud storage, S3 from Amazon Web Services, Dropbox, and Azure.
+You can retrieve and store files from any storage that provides pre-signed urls.
+We recommend S3 from Amazon Web Services, Dropbox, and Azure but any pre-signed url should work.

 <TitleBlock className="custom-text-alignment" slots="heading, text" />

 ## Is all of Photoshop available?

-Not all Photoshop features are available right now.
-New features will be added to the API in the future.
-Please refer to the [documentation](https://developer.adobe.com/photoshop/photoshop-api-docs) for the full list of available features.
+While all features are not available, with the release of the Photoshop Actions endpoint you now have access to any operation that does not require user input.

 <TitleBlock className="custom-text-alignment" slots="heading, text" />